NIAGADS/example/README.md

   * `ids`: a list of record ids matching the search criteria
   * `count`: a count of the number of matchin results; maybe total number of records or in the case of bulk data queries, the number of data points per each matching data track

-### Usage examples coming soon
+### Example Usage

-> we apologize for the inconvenience.
+> More in-depth usage examples coming soon; we apologize for the delay.
 Please check back for updates.

 *  Endpoints for accessing data in [FILER](https://tf.lisanwanglab.org/FILER/) are now available in beta.
 Some FILER queries can return very large response sizes, especially requests to access data (e.g., `/filer/data` routes).
 We recommend command-line based request for best performance if you want a JSON response.
 For example: